Maryland man accused of stealing truck to carry out terror attack at National Harbor

 A Maryland man has been charged with stealing a rental truck that authorities say he wanted to use to kill pedestrians at National Harbor in Maryland, near Washington, D.C.

 "He said he wanted to carry out a Nice-style attack," a law enforcement official said, referring to the 2016 truck terror attack that killed 86 people in Nice, France.
-ISIS claimed credit for that attack, and French authorities said it was an act of jihadist terrorism.
+The Islamic State group claimed credit for that attack, and French authorities said it was an act of jihadist terrorism.

 "I was just going to keep driving and driving and driving.
 I wasn't going to stop," Henry told the FBI, according to charging papers filed Monday.

-Investigators said Henry, who is a U.S. citizen, harbored hatred for people who were not Muslim and became inspired to commit jihad after watching ISIS propaganda videos.
+Investigators said Henry, who is a U.S. citizen, harbored hatred for people who are not Muslim and became inspired to commit jihad after watching ISIS propaganda videos.

-Family members reported him missing March 26 after Henry, a computer engineer, failed to report to work as a contractor at a Maryland satellite services company.
+Family members reported the computer engineer missing March 26 after he failed to report to work as a contractor at a Maryland satellite services company.
 They told police they were concerned for his "physical and emotional welfare."

 That same day, according to investigators, the U-Haul truck was stolen from a mall parking garage in Alexandria, Virginia.
 The driver reported seeing a car follow the truck and park a few spaces away.